denen99/hubot-scala/README.md

 Middleware, are simple an intermediary you can write that every message goes through.
 Each piece of middleware should return either a Left(MiddlewareFailure) if the message should be blocked or a Right(MiddlewareSuccess) if the message should be passed through.
 On the first Left() the chain is halted

 ### Listeners
 Listeners, can be one of two types Respond or Hear.
 Hear, listens to every message in the chat, while Respond reacts when the bot is addressed by its name (configurable in appplication.conf).
-A Listener is a simple class you right that takes a regex string in its constructor and a runCallback() method you need to implement which is what happens when the message matches your listener regex.
+A Listener is a simple class you write that takes a regex string in its constructor and a runCallback() method you need to implement which is what happens when the message matches your listener regex.
 The Message object is passed to the callback and you can do as you please from there.

 ### Getting started